Quasi-graphs, zero entropy and measures with discrete spectrum: Introduction

-\begin{thm} The M\"obius function is linearly disjoint from all dynamical systems with zero topological entropy if and only if it is so for all surjective dynamical systems over the Gehman dendrite with zero topological entropy. \end{thm}
+Dendrites are another important class of one-dimensional continua, and we refer the reader to the textbook \cite{Nadler} for their basic properties.
+Recall that a \textit{dendrite} is any locally connected continuum containing no simple closed curve.
+Recently in \cite{Marzougi} the authors showed that the M\"obius function is linearly disjoint from all monotone local dendrite maps and any dynamical system on a dendrite $X$ with zero topological entropy provided that the set $End(X)$ of endpoints of this dendrite is closed with finitely many accumulation points.
+So it is another candidate for the positive answer in Question~\ref{q:1}.
+Unfortunately, we are only able to provide the following partial answer to the question. \begin{thm} Let $X$ be a dendrite such that $End(X)$ is a closed set having finitely many accumulation points and let $f\colon X\to X$ be a continuous map with zero topological entropy.
+Then for any point $x\in X$, every invariant measure supported on $\overline{(\orb_f(x)},f)$ has discrete spectrum. \end{thm}

+In fact, we believe that the following question should have a positive answer, but so far we do not have formal argument to prove it. \begin{que} Assume that $f\colon X\to X$ is a continuous map with zero topological entropy acting on a dendrite $X$ with $End(X)$ countable.
+Does every invariant measure of $(X, f)$ have discrete spectrum? \end{que}

+When it comes to dendrites with uncountably many endpoints, the situation becomes different.
+Recall that the \textit{Gehman dendrite} is the topologically unique dendrite whose set of all endpoints is homeomorphic to the Cantor set and whose branching points are all of order three (e.g., see \cite{Nadler}).
+It is well known that, the one-sided full shift over $2$ symbols can be embedded as a subsystem of a dynamical system on the Gehman dendrite (e.g., see \cite[Example~6]{Kocan}).
+We can modify this construction to show the following interesting fact.

+\begin{thm} Every one-sided subshift $(V,\sigma)$ can be embedded to a dynamical system on the Gehman dendrite $(D,f)$ in such a way that each invariant measure of $(D,f)$ is a convex combination of trivial measure and some invariant measure of $(V,\sigma)$. \end{thm}

-From the above it is quite obvious that the Gehman dendrite can support zero entropy maps with invariant measure beyond the class of these with discrete spectrum.
-Therefore continua in Question~\ref{q:1} must be in some sense ``simpler'' than these dendrites.
+From the above theorem, it is quite obvious that the Gehman dendrite can support zero topological entropy maps with invariant measure beyond the class of these with discrete spectrum.
+Namely, for every ergodic invariant measure $\mu$ of finite entropy, there exist a map $f$ on Gehman dendrite $X$, such that the set of ergodic measures of $(C,f)$ consist of $\mu$ and trivial measure.
 Furthermore, it is well known that if a dendrite has an uncountable set of endpoints then it contains a copy of the Gehman dendrite (e.g., see \cite[Corollary~2]{Nikiel}) and if $X\subset Y$ are dendrites, then there exists a standard retraction $\pi \colon Y\to X$ (so-called first point map).
 Then any continuous map $f\colon X\to X$ defines by $g=f\circ \pi$ a continuous map $g\colon Y\to Y$ with $g|_X=f$.
-Thus as a direct corollary of Theorem \ref{thm:Gehman} one has:
+Therefore in Question~\ref{que} we cannot drop assumption that the set of endpoints is at most countable.

+As we will see, Theorem \ref{thm:Gehman-dendrite} has the following consequence, which shows that the dynamics on some one-dimensional continua, such as the Gehman dendrite, are sufficient to consider M\"obius Disjointness Conjecture.
+Recall, that the conjecture states that the M\"obius function $\mu(n)$ is linearly disjoint from any dynamical system $(X,T)$ with zero topological entropy, that is,